catapulta-sh/catapulta-verify/README.md

 This is the Lite open source version of the Catapulta deployment platform verifier.

 Catapulta aims to improve DevX for smart contracts deployments, allowing to deploy in +10 networks with zero config, automated verifications and collaborative deployment reports for both Foundry and Hardhat.
+This results in simpler and shorter commands to broadcast and verify Forge scripts deployments.

 A tool for deployers, by deployers.
 Check it out at [Catapulta.sh](https://catapulta.sh).